 How Is Bicycle Compensation Calculated?

-When compensation for a cycle accident claim is being assessed, various factors are taken into account to calculate the amount that a claimant will receive.
+When compensation for a bicycle accident claim is being assessed, various factors are taken into account to calculate the amount that a claimant will receive.
 One of these important factors to be assessed is the extent of the injuries sustained and the impact it has had on the victim.
 Compensation will also be calculated based on the age of the claimant with higher payouts typically awarded the younger the person is.
 Gender is also considered with, for example, females typically receiving more money than males when they have suffered scarring.

 When it comes to the severity of the cycle injuries sustained, each bicycle accident claim will be decided based on its own individual facts.
 How much you are entitled to can depend on how you have been affected by the bicycle accident.
 A minor injury to one person may be quite severe to another person and therefore, the latter may be able to obtain more compensation, especially if there is a psychological development on top of the physical injuries.